Bulk transport and walking floor haulage: a practical guide

 What is freight forwarding?

-Freight forwarding is all about arranging the safe, efficient movement of goods from one location to another, often across borders and using multiple types of transport.
+Freight forwarding is all about arranging the safe, efficient movement of goods from one location to another, often across borders and using multiple types of freight transport.

 Freight forwarders don’t carry the goods themselves; instead, they coordinate with haulage carriers, handle paperwork, and manage logistics from start to finish.
 It’s a service-based role that sits at the heart of the supply chain.